 Selected Kat Kam images and videos

-(not "select", as you will hear a lot of broadcasters and advertisers say nowadays, as if these two words are interchangeable.)
+(not "select", as you will hear most broadcasters and advertisers say nowadays, as if these two words are interchangeable (which they are not).)

 Panoramic view from Telemark Systems, March 4, 2001

 YouTube: A Day In Vancouver

 Time-lapse YouTube Kat Kam video of July 25th, 2009's awesome crazy weather followed by Celebration Of Light fireworks (day 2), compiled by Jyothie Naidu jyothie0596 ; thanks!.
 Or check archive 20090725 for individual images.

 The Province.com: 08/08/01 Kat Kam pre-fireworks evening time-lapse makes Vancouver Province newspaper.
 Thanks to Erik Rolfsen.